EKS Default Namespace Deletion Incident Response Guide

 # ... omitted

-Using ACK and KRO together allows unified management of not just the EKS cluster, but also associated AWS resources (VPC, IAM, RDS, etc.) in a Kubernetes-native way.
+Using ACK and KRO together enables Kubernetes-style unified management of not only the EKS cluster but also associated AWS resources (VPC, IAM, RDS, etc.).

 - AWS Controllers for Kubernetes (ACK)